mbenalaya/onem2m-analytics/SparkComponent/README.md

     mqtopic  : MQTT Topic to subscribe to IoT device events apikey   : Watson IoT Platform API Key
     authtoken: Watson IoT Platform Auth token
     Window   : WZScore window size.
-It means the WZScore will calculate the local zscore based on the window size.
-Since local zscore is only based on this window size, it will be more sensitive to the data changes.
-For example, a value of 10 will calculate the standard deviation based on last 10 data entries cycle    : Controls Zscore window.
+It means the WZScore will calculate the local ZScore based on the window size.
+Since local ZScore is only based on this window size, it will be more sensitive to the data changes.
+For example, a value of 10 will calculate the standard deviation based on last 10 data entries cycle    : Controls ZScore window.
 The model will give 50 predictions based on current data set, the further prediction goes, the un-accurate the prediction will be. so the cycle will let the user how many prediction will be used.
 For example, a cycle value of 20 means the code will only use 20 prediction entries from each prediction run as forecast.

 **Note:** In case if you want to run the application with your custom (modified) jar, modify the URL "https://github.com/ibm-messaging/iot-predictive-analytics-samples/releases/download/0.0.1/IoTSparkAsServiceSample-1.0.0-SNAPSHOT.jar" with your custom build jar url.